astroumd/lmtoy/docs/parameters.md

     viewcube=0
     viewnemo=1
     admit=0
+    maskmoment=1
     clean=1
-      #            - meta parameters that will compute other parameters for SLR scripts
+      #            - parameters that will compute other parameters for SLR scripts
-    extent=0
-    dv=100           line cube is +/- dv around VLSR dw=250           baseline is fitted +/-dw outside of the line cube, i.e. from dv to dv+dw on both sides
+    extent=0         if used, use it as the field size (-extent..extent) dv=100           line cube is +/- dv around VLSR dw=250           baseline is fitted +/-dw outside of the line cube, i.e. from dv to dv+dw on both sides
       #            - birdies (list of channels, e.g.   10,200,1021)